EBregains/ebregains/README.md

 ## Hi there 👋

 ---

-  I am Emiliano.
+ &ensp;&ensp; I am Emiliano.
 Passionate and self-taught in the realm of software, with a deep love for learning, problem-solving, and unleashing creative designs.
 Currently working to improve my skills in Web Dev.
-  Speak english, spanish and a little bit of norwegian and italian.
+ &ensp;&ensp; Speak english, spanish and a little bit of norwegian and italian.

 ---